Skyrocket your real estate portal with computer vision and image recognition

 23 June 2020 | 5min read

-We live in a world of rapid technological changes.
-Having computer vision applications is no longer an option.
-The computer vision market is expected to reach over 33 billion US dollars by 2025, according to Omdia.
+In a world where rapid technological change is the new normal, opting out of computer vision technology is no longer an option.
+According to Omdia, the computer vision market is expected to reach over 33 billion US dollars by 2025.
+This growth and increased adoption are expected to reach all industries, with real estate being no exception.

 You will read about the next topics:

 - 3 benefits of computer vision for online real estate

 The terms image recognition and computer vision are often used interchangeably, but they actually have distinct definitions.
 Image recognition is a part of computer vision, but computer vision encompasses much more than just image recognition.
 Image recognition works by analyzing patterns and pixels within the image to find objects.
 By contrast, computer vision is the mechanism through which all image data can be “seen” and processed – it goes beyond just looking for patterns of pixels.

 If this distinction seems a little subtle to you, then consider this.
 People use approximately two-thirds of their brain for image processing.
 While smell is the dominant sense for dogs, and hearing for bats, for humans, it’s sight.
 If we were to just recognize objects within the images we see, then our sight wouldn’t be remarkable.
 Recognizing that a car is in front of you is useful, but you also need to process everything in the image for it to become actionable information.
 How fast is it traveling in relation to its environment?
 Are there any hazards I need to be aware of?